P0CC2

 • 4

-Incorrect injector calibration correction code programmed into the ECU after an injector swap.
+Incorrect injector calibration correction code programmed after an injector swap.

 • 5

-Low fuel rail pressure at cylinder 10 due to a leak-down fault in that injector branch.
+Low fuel pressure reaching cylinder 10 due to a branch or leak-down fault.

 • 6

-PCM injector trim memory corrupted requiring a re-learning procedure.
+Injector adaptation memory corrupted requiring a re-learn procedure.

 • 7